oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 **Shiny New Toys!** Orange gains extra versatility with her Gear loadouts.
 1. Orange can spend Charges to re-Activate Gear that was already used in the same Scene/Conflict.
 Charge Cost = Gear Tier.
 2. Orange can now freely exchange her Charges for Armory Resources, or vice versa, at a 2:1 Charge:Armory exchange rate.
-3. At the end of a Throwdown, as Payloads and Outcomes are being calculated and applied, Orange can spend Charges to recover any Gear sacrificed during that Throwdown.
+3. At during the Outcome stage of a Throwdown, Orange can spend Charges to recover any Gear sacrificed during that Throwdown.
 Charge cost = 2x Gear Tier.

 ### PLAYBOOK SPECIAL